BedrockStreaming/DaemonBundle/README.md

 ## Configuration

-You can optionally define events which are triggered each X iterations :
+You can optionally define events which are triggered each X iterations:

 ```yaml
 m6_web_daemon: